 * GMAT waivers are available for qualified applicants.Learn More

-Additionally, IBM claims that companies are searching for individuals who understand machine learning, artificial intelligence, and big data and that professionals with more work experience on their resumes are in higher demand than their entry level counterparts.
-Finally, folks living on the east or west coast enjoy base salaries close to $130,000 on average, almost $15,000 more than the median salary according to the BLS.
+According to Tableau, data skills are important for every career and data jobs are on the rise.
+Companies are often searching for individuals who understand machine learning, artificial intelligence, and big data and that professionals with more work experience on their resumes are in higher demand than their entry level counterparts.
+Finally, folks in some states such as New York, North Carolina, Maryland, New Hampshire, and Washington enjoy base salaries above $115,000 on average, according to the Bureau of Labor Statistics (BLS).

 This data scientist salary guide will help you understand how experience, location, and industry impact a data scientist’s salary and some recommendations to maximize your earning potential.